Samsung Gear 360 Hands On Review

 As you can see it makes the video quite hard to watch; the stitching (where the images taken by the two separate lens’s meet) is very obvious and distorts the image.

 Some people may be disappointed that this 4K camera doesn’t produce super high quality video, but for a 360° camera to create that kind of quality you would need to spend thousands.
-At around $300, this does a fine job, albeit with a lot of room for improvement.
+At around $300, this does a great job, albeit with some room for improvement.

 The quality of 360 degree photos taken on the Samsung Gear 360 far surpasses the video quality.
 The Gear 360 shoots photos at a huge 7776 X 3888 resolution, making them clear and sharp.
 While the images won’t stand up to even a low end DSLR, the 360 element makes up for a lack of other features found in most cameras.

-One thing that lets the camera down a bit is, once again, the stitching.
-The Gear 360 doesn’t seem to compensate very well for the differences between the images taken with each lens, meaning there is often a very obvious ‘line’ where you can see the two images stitched together.
+One thing that lets the camera down a bit is the stitching.
+The Gear 360 sometimes struggles with the differences between the images taken with each lens, meaning there is sometimes a ‘line’ where you can see the two images stitched together.
 Take a look at the roof of the British Museum in this picture and you can see where the stitching doesn’t quite get it right.

 One cool feature of the Gear 360 is the time lapse function.
 Select the mode from the menu screen, press the shutter button, leave it for a few minutes and the camera will create a 360 degree time lapse film.
 You should ensure the camera remains still while creating the time lapse for best effect.
 Here is an example of a 360 degree time lapse taken outside the British museum.